puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

     > **Note:** The **greater than**, **greater than or equal to**, **less than**, and **less than or equal to** operators can only be used with facts that have a numeric value.

     Once you have entered the **Fact**, **Operator**, and **Value**, the number of nodes that match your new rule will appear under **Node matches**.
 This is a great way to confirm that you have specified a valid rule.

     As an example of how you could specify a rule, say that you have set up a **Web Servers** node group and now you want to add all of your web servers to this node group.
 You can do this by creating a rule similar to:

     &nbsp;&nbsp;&nbsp;"hostname"&nbsp;&nbsp;&nbsp;**matches regex**&nbsp;&nbsp;&nbsp;"web"

     If at any point you change the role of one of the web server nodes and remove “web” from the name, that node no longer matches the rule for being included in the **Web Servers** node group and will no longer be configured with the classes that have been applied by the node group.

+4. Whenever you make a change in the node classifier, you need to commit the change.
+At the lower right of the page, click the commit button.

 > **Note**: In the **Rules** tab, there is an option that let’s you select whether your nodes need to match **All** rules before they are added to the node group, or if they should be added when they match **Any** of the rules.